What is Hospice Care?

 The National Hospice and Palliative Care Organization has developed suggested standards known as “Standards of Practice for Hospice Programs” to aid programs in ensuring that they are of top quality.

 Palliative Care vs. Hospice

 Both Palliative Care and Hospice aim for the comfort of the patient.
 Palliative care treats patients upon diagnosis and aims to alleviate the symptoms and side effects of the diagnosed disease or the treatments provided.
 Palliative care also treats emotional, social, practical, and spiritual problems that may arise as a result of the illness.
 Hospice is different as it begins once treatment has stopped and it has been determined that the patient is nearing the end of life.
 Hospice aims to make the patient feel as comfortable as possible.
-Hospital care aims to treat the physical and emotional effects of the patient.
-Hospital nurse is palliative care, but palliative care is not hospice.
+Hospice care aims to treat the physical and emotional effects of the patient.
+Hospice care is palliative, but palliative care is not hospice.

 Hospice is Federally Regulated